mdn/content/files/en-us/web/http/headers/if-range/index.md

 {{HTTPSidebar}}

 The **`If-Range`** HTTP request header makes a range request
-conditional: if the condition is fulfilled, the range request will be issued and the server sends back a {{HTTPStatus("206")}} `Partial Content` answer with the appropriate body.
-If the condition is not fulfilled, the full resource is sent back, with a {{HTTPStatus("200")}} `OK` status.
+conditional: if the condition is fulfilled, the range request is issued, and the server sends back a {{HTTPStatus("206")}} `Partial Content` answer with the appropriate body.
+If the condition is not fulfilled, the full resource is sent back with a {{HTTPStatus("200")}} `OK` status.

-This header can be used either with a {{HTTPHeader("Last-Modified")}} validator, or with an {{HTTPHeader("ETag")}}, but not with both.
+This header can be used either with the {{HTTPHeader("Last-Modified")}} validator or with {{HTTPHeader("ETag")}}, but not with both.

 The most common use case is to resume a download, to guarantee that the stored resource has not been modified since the last fragment has been received.